sherwin-ad/my_tutorials/kubernetes/owen_kubernetes_lecture.md

 ## Master Node

+- Manage, plan, schedule, monitor nodes

 - The master is another node with Kubernetes installed in it, and is configured as a Master.
 - The master watches over the nodes in the cluster and is responsible for the actual orchestration of containers on the worker nodes.

+## Worker Nodes

+- Host Application as Containers

 ## Components

 ### 1. API server

-- The API server acts as the front-end for kubernetes.
+- acts as the front-end for kubernetes.
 The users, management devices, Command line interfaces all talk to the API server to interact with the kubernetes cluster.
+- is responsible for orchestrating all operations within the cluster.

 ### 2. Etcd